 An important goal of the law is ensuring that individuals and families have access to affordable, high-quality health coverage.
-It will also make it much easier for people to shop for private health coverage, to get help with financial assistance to help pay for private insurance, and to apply for Medicaid.
+It also makes it much easier for people to shop for private health coverage, to get financial assistance to help pay for private insurance, and to apply for Medicaid.

-The District of Columbia has established DC Health Link to help people find, compare, and enroll in the health coverage that meets their needs and budget.
+The District of Columbia established DC Health Link to help people find, compare, and enroll in health coverage that meets their needs and budget.
 Below is a summary of the major parts of the law that affect individuals and families.

 Putting You in the Driver's Seat